Mahesh0253/Media-Search-bot/README.md

-channel - Get basic infomation about channels total - Show total of saved files delete - Delete file from database logger - Get log file
+channel - Get basic infomation about channels total - Show total of saved files delete - Delete file from database index - Index all files from channel or group logger - Get log file
 ```